 Eq.
 7

 By including size (TL) as an explanatory covariate, our model accounted for scar area increasing with body size (Fig. S2A) and bite rates decreasing with body size (Fig. S2B).
 For each observed scraper in the UVC dataset, we estimated the expected bite rate and scar size according to its species identity and body size.
 Species which were not observed in feeding observations were assigned genera-level bite rates.
-These estimates were converted to area grazed per minute (bite rate * scar size = area grazed) (m2 minute-1 hectare-1), summed within surveys and averaged to give site-level estimates of potential scraping function.
+These estimates were converted to area scraped per minute (bite rate * scar size = area scraped) (m2 minute-1 hectare-1), summed within surveys and averaged to give site-level estimates of potential scraping function.

 Statistical modelling